-- 4. Reflect upon the range of philosophical, psychological and sociological issues and how they underpin childhood

-5. Demonstrate the ability to explore new - Demonstrate the ability to explore new areas of professional interest and manage their own learning
+- 4. Reflect upon the range of philosophical, psychological and sociological issues and how they underpin childhood - Demonstrate the ability to explore new areas of professional interest and manage their own learning

 Guidance for Learning Outcomes is given below; please refer to the Programme Specification for relevant Award Learning Outcomes.